Some time ago, I did a performance in a park in Puigcerdà. It was a splendid day, and the performance went very well.

 When this happens, I ask them to please line up so that I can shake hands with them one by one.

-When it comes to large crowds, it may be hard to say goodbye to all the children, as there may be hundreds of them.
+However, when it comes to children’s shows for large crowds, it may be hard to say goodbye to all the children, as there may be hundreds of them.

 In these cases, once the performance is over, and the audience has begun to leave, sometimes I sit on the edge of the stage and wait for the children who want spontaneously to come and greet me.